yuan-jiang/yuan-jiang.github.io/about.md

 ---

 ## Brief
-- Personal site for keeping notes, references, and bookmarks
+- Notes, references, and bookmarks
-- One of the typical IT migrate workers in China since 2008
+- IT migrate worker in China since 2008

 ## Skills
 - Python, Java, JavaScript